 - Maintenance-free silent-chain camshaft drive

-- Block with 1-piece aluminum crankshaft carrier for improved strength
+- Cylinder block with 1-piece aluminum crankshaft carrier for improved strength

-- Meets EPA TIER 2 - BIN 5 and CARB LEV II ULEV emissions standards
+- EPA TIER 2 - BIN 5 and CARB LEV II ULEV emissions compliance

-- Rear-facing exhaust ports with close-coupled catalytic converter provide fast catalytic converter light-off
+- Rear-facing exhaust ports with close-coupled catalytic converter for fast catalytic converter light-off (to reduce emissions output)

 - Jet-pump purge system captures evaporative emissions from the fuel tank, directing emissions into the intake system for proper burn-off

-The RDX uses a forged-steel crankshaft with a long 99mm stroke.
+The RDX uses a forged-steel crankshaft with a 99mm stroke.
 To reduce friction and improve durability, the crankshaft journals are micropolished.
-Special forged steel connecting rods are engineered to handle the engine's high power output.
+Special forged-steel connecting rods are used to handle the engine's high power output.
 The RDX has special aluminum pistons with thick crowns and super hard Nickel-Phosphorus (Ni-P) plating in the piston ring grooves to provide a long-wearing surface with excellent heat resistance.
-A high-capacity oil pump supplies oil jets directed at the underside of the piston crowns to help dissipate heat.
+A high-capacity oil pump supplies special oil jets directed at the underside of the piston crowns to help dissipate heat.

 CYLINDER HEAD / VALVETRAIN

 The RDX cylinder head is constructed of cast aluminum and features four valves per cylinder that are driven by dual overhead camshafts (DOHC).
-Due to turbocharging, Premium Unleaded fuel is required for best resistance to detonation.
 The intake valve head diameter is 35mm while the exhaust valves measure 30mm.
 An automatically adjusted silent-type cam drive chain is maintenance free and runs in an oil bath for maximum durability.
 For better cooling, the RDX has small-diameter 12mm spark plugs with a long 26.5mm reach.
-The added reach allows the cylinder-head coolant jacket to be larger, with more coolant volume for better cooling and detonation resistance.
+The added reach allows the cylinder-head coolant jacket to be larger, with more coolant volume for detonation resistance.

-The RDX engine features Acura's acclaimed i-VTEC system that teams Variable Timing Control™ (VTC™) with Variable Valve Timing and Lift Electronic Control (VTEC®) to provide optimal camshaft phasing.
-By allowing the valve lift and valve timing to be adjusted to suit the engine's operating parameters, i-VTEC provides substantial performance, efficiency and emissions improvements.
+The RDX engine features Acura's acclaimedi-VTEC® valvetrain system that teams Variable Timing Control™ (VTC™) with Variable Valve Timing and Lift Electronic Control (VTEC®) to provide optimal camshaft phasing.
+By allowing the intake valve lift and valve timing to be adjusted to suit the engine's specific operating parameters, i-VTEC® provides substantial performance, efficiency and emissions improvements.

-VTEC® adjusts the lift and opening duration of the valves to help the engine produce stronger low-rpm torque and excellent high-rpm power.
-At low rpm, the timing of the two intake valves is staggered and their lift is asymmetric within each cylinder; this creates a swirl effect within the combustion chambers.
-With better mixing in the cylinders, burn speed and combustion stability are improved.
-As engine rpm builds, VTEC® transitions to a high-lift, long-duration cam profile for improved high-rpm engine output.
+VTEC® adjusts the lift and opening duration of the intake valves to help the engine produce stronger low-rpm torque and excellent high-rpm power.
+At low rpm, the timing of the two intake valves is staggered and their lift amount is asymmetric within each cylinder- this creates a swirl effect within the combustion chambers.
+Increased swirl effect generates improved blending of the air/fuel mixture along with better distributes the mixture throughout the combustion area within the cylinder-- helping promote improved burn speed and combustion stability.
+As engine rpm builds, VTEC® transitions to a high-lift, long-duration intake cam profile for improved high-rpm engine output.

 DRIVE-BY-WIRE™ THROTTLE SYSTEM

 One challenge of turbocharging is the difficulty in sizing the turbo for optimal performance at all engine speeds.
-A small turbo spins up quicker, reducing lag (the delay between throttle-pedal movement and an increase in boost pressure), but doesn't have enough flow for high rpm performance.
-Conversely, a large turbo takes longer to create boost pressure, but delivers excellent high rpm performance.
+A small turbo spins up quicker, reducing lag (the delay between throttle-pedal movement and an increase in boost pressure), but normally doesn't have enough flow for high rpm performance.
+Conversely, a large turbocharger takes longer to create boost pressure (pronounced turbo lag), but delivers excellent high rpm performance.

 Acura's variable flow turbocharger is designed to combine the best qualities of both small and large turbos, while avoiding their respective downsides or introducing any reliability concerns.
-The variable flow turbo increases exhaust gas velocity into the turbo housing at low speeds by restricting the inlet area via a movable valve— thus enabling the turbo impeller to speed up quicker.
-At higher engine speed where exhaust gas flow is abundant, the valve opens progressively to maintain optimum exhaust gas flow into both the inner and outer scroll of the turbocharger housing.
+A variable flow turbocharger increases exhaust gas velocity into the turbo housing at low speeds by restricting the inlet area via a movable valve- thus enabling the turbo impeller to speed up quicker.
+At higher engine speed where exhaust gas flow is abundant, the valve opens progressively (based on engine rpm) to maintain optimum exhaust gas flow into both the inner and outer scroll of the turbocharger housing.

 COLD-AIR INDUCTION SYSTEM AND INTERCOOLER

-An air inlet is positioned in the RDX's front fascia to supply the 2.3L engine with cold, dense air.
-From there, inlet ducting carries cold air to a large air filter assembly, and then on to the turbo located behind the engine block.
+An air inlet is positioned in the RDX's front fascia to supply the 2.3L engine with cool, dense air.
+From there, inlet ducting carries the air to a large air filter assembly, and then on to the turbocharger located behind the engine block.
 From the turbo, compressed intake air is routed through an air-to-air intercooler that lowers the temperature of the intake charge.
-As the compressed air exits the intercooler, it passes through the Drive-by-Wire™ throttle body, into the intake manifold and then routed to each cylinder.
+As the compressed air exits the intercooler, it passes through the Drive-by-Wire™ throttle body, into the intake manifold and is then routed to each cylinder.

-Spent gases flow though a liquid-cooled aluminum exhaust manifold mounted on the rear side of the cylinder head, through the variable flow turbo, and then into a close-coupled catalytic converter.
-From there, exhaust is routed to an under-floor catalytic converter, through a large under-floor pre-muffler and then to a high-flow muffler.
+Spent combustion gases flow though a liquid-cooled aluminum exhaust manifold (mounted on the rear side of the cylinder head), through the variable flow turbocharger, and then into a close-coupled catalytic converter.
+From there, exhaust is routed to an under-floor catalytic converter, through a large pre-muffler and then to a high-flow muffler.
 Dual exhaust outlets fit with bright finish exhaust tips reside at the rear fascia.
-The RDX's exhaust note within the cabin has been specially tuned to deliver a sporty exhaust sound under acceleration, while remaining refined at cruising speeds.
+The RDX's exhaust note within the cabin has been specially tuned to deliver a sporty exhaust sound under acceleration, while remaining low at cruising speeds.

 The RDX's turbocharged engine achieves a high output of 104.3 horsepower per liter.
 At the same time, it meets strict CARB LEV II ULEV (Ultra Low Emissions Vehicle) emissions standards.

 Greatly contributing to low emissions are the aluminum exhaust manifold and turbocharger that are positioned to the rear of the transversely mounted engine.
 This design allows the catalytic converter to be positioned very close to the turbocharger generating extremely quick catalytic converter "light-off" after startup.
-The i-VTEC design cylinder head also plays an important role in emissions reduction by fostering internal exhaust gas recirculation (EGR), which significantly reduces NOx.
+Thei-VTEC® design valvetrain also plays an important role in emissions reduction by fostering internal exhaust gas recirculation (EGR), which significantly reduces the amount of nitrogen oxides (NOx) emitted.
 Special high-flow fuel injectors with a wide dynamic range contribute to the RDX's low emissions and high horsepower, and a variable flow fuel system delivers low evaporative emissions.
-The accuracy of the fuel injector control has been increased so that less fuel can be injected during certain situations—such as when at idle.
+The accuracy of the fuel injector control has been tailored so that less fuel can be injected during certain situations- such as when at idle.

-Depending on operating conditions, evaporative emissions from the fuel tank are fed into the RDX's intake tract, to prevent fuel vapors from escaping to the atmosphere.
+Depending on operating conditions, evaporative emissions from the fuel tank are fed into the RDX's intake tract to prevent the fuel vapors from escaping to the atmosphere.
 Whereas a normally aspirated engine always has partial vacuum in its intake tract that pulls in evaporative emissions, a turbocharged engine has high pressure in its intake tract whenever the turbocharger is providing forced induction.
-Thus, the RDX directs turbo pressure through a small nozzle to create negative pressure that pulls evaporative emissions into the engine.
+Thus, the RDX directs some turbo pressure through a small nozzle to create negative pressure (a vacuum) that pulls evaporative emissions into the engine.

 NOISE, VIBRATION AND HARSHNESS CONTROL

-The RDX's high output in-line 4-cylinder engine features extensive Noise, Vibration and Harshness (NVH) reduction technologies.
+The RDX's high-output inline 4-cylinder engine features extensive Noise, Vibration and Harshness (NVH) reduction technologies.
 The die-cast aluminum cylinder block with a bed-plate type main bearing cap helps resist vibration.
-A pair of chain-driven balance shafts further smoothes the inherent vibration of the large displacement inline 4-cylinder layout.
-The RDX oil pan is constructed of cast aluminum for better strength and sound attenuation as compared t stamped metal designs.
+A pair of chain-driven internal balance shafts further smoothes the inherent vibration of the large displacement inline 4-cylinder layout.
+The RDX oil pan is constructed of cast aluminum for better strength and sound attenuation as compared to stamped steel designs.
 A self-adjusting silent-type cam chain and a serpentine-style accessory drive belt team to help minimize NVH.

 5-Position Shift Gate and Sequential SportShift Paddle Shifter Operation

 The RDX has a 5-position shift gate that simplifies the operation of the transmission.
-In the "D" position, the transmission operates automatically, selecting among the five forward gear ratios based on the driving conditions.
-By pulling the lever back into the "S" position, the transmission is placed in "Sport" mode, providing sportier automatic shifts among the first three gears during normal speeds.
-When initially engaging sport mode, the transmission will automatically shift between First, Second and Third gears until a paddle shifter is activated, at which time the transmission goes into full manual sport mode.
+In the Drive ("D") position, the transmission operates automatically, selecting among the five forward gear ratios based on the driving conditions.
+By pulling the lever back into the "S" position, the transmission is placed in "Sport" mode, providing more performance minded shifts among the first three gears.
+When initially engaging Sport mode, the transmission will automatically shift between First, Second and Third gears until a paddle shifter is activated, at which time the transmission goes into full manual sport mode.